BuildPulseLLC/buildpulse-action/README.md

 **Required** The `BUILDPULSE_SECRET_ACCESS_KEY` for the account that owns the repository.

+### `commit`

+_Optional_ The SHA for the commit that produced the test results (default: the value of [`${{ github.sha }}`](https://docs.github.com/en/actions/learn-github-actions/contexts#github-context), which is the commit that triggered the workflow).

+If your workflow checks out a _different_ commit than the commit that triggered the workflow, then use this input to specify the commit SHA that your workflow checked out.
+For example, if your workflow is triggered by the [`pull_request` event](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows#pull_request), but you [customize the workflow to check out the pull request HEAD commit](https://github.com/actions/checkout/tree/v3.0.2#checkout-pull-request-head-commit-instead-of-merge-commit), then you'll want to set this input to the pull request HEAD commit SHA.

 ### `repository-path`

 _Optional_ The path to the local git clone of the repository (default: ".").